 - My property is involved in a broken chain

-- I inherited a property but I don’t want the stress of letting it out
+- I inherited a property and I’d prefer to sell it than letting it out

 - I have no useable bathroom, kitchen, heating, plumbing or electrics

 - I need to move house for my new job